Vestfold: Preserved areas

 Færder National Park was the county's first national park when the decision was formalized by King Harald V on 23 August 2013.
 The visitor center is at World's End, and was officially opened by Queen Sonja on 26 June 2015.
 The national park lies in Nøtterøy- and Tjøme municipalities, and is made up of 325 km² of ocean and 15 km² of land.
 It stretches from Ormøy in the north to Færder Lighthouse in the south.
 It is one of two marine national parks in Norway, and is made up of coast, skerries, islands and sea bed.

 Mølen in Larvik is home to Norway's largest stone beach and is an ancient burial site consisting of 230 cairns, some exceeding 35 m in diameter.
 Excavations have dated the rock piles to about 250 A.D.
 It was the first UNESCO Global Geopark in the Nordics when established in 2008.
 Mølen is one of Larvik's most popular tourist attractions.
 It is home to over a hundred species of rock, including Norway's national stone, Larvikite, which is named from the area.
 It is a crucially important seabird habitat, where over 316 species of bird have been recorded.

 Municipalities

-Vestfold County has experienced a large reduction in number of municipalities.
-As of 1949, the county was home to 19 rural municipalities and seven city municipalities.
-There were 14 municipalities as of 2016, but the number will decrease to 8 by 1 January 2020.
+Vestfold has experienced a large reduction in number of municipalities.
+As of 1949, the county was home to 19 rural municipalities and 7 city municipalities.
+There were 14 municipalities as of 2016, but the number decreased to 6 as of 2024.
+Vestfold has the least amount of municipalities of any county in Norway.

-As of 1 January 2017 the number of municipalities in Vestfold County was reduced from 14 to 12.

-As of 1 January 2018 the number of municipalities in Vestfold County was reduced from 12 to 9.